Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 - This convention is used by git hosts to mark commits with more than one author.
 For an example, learn more about creating a commit with multiple authors (external site, opens in new tab) in GitHub.

 Note: If you include a comment in addition to listing the co-authors in the commit message, make sure each co-author is on a new line.
-For an example, learn more about creating a commit with multiple authors for GitHub (external site, opens in new tab).

 - This toggle is useful for commits with user.name and user.email fields similar to: